romanpauk/dingo/docs/advanced-topics.md

 - the participating types are known and stable at compile time
 - missing dependencies and unsupported cycles should fail during compilation
-- queries should avoid mutable runtime registration state
+- views should avoid mutable runtime registration state

 See: